 You'll have a secure connection.
 The connection between your customers and your site content on the Akamai edge network will be protected by HTTPS using a standard transport layer security (TLS) connection.

 Your site will be delivered faster and more securely.
-Through the creation of a delivery configuration, also known as a property, you'll add rules and behaviors to help speed up your site and secure it even more.
+Through the creation of a delivery configuration, also known at Akamai as a property, you'll add rules and behaviors to help speed up your site and secure it even more.

 Onboarding follows a phased approach.
 You can complete each phase using either Akamai Control Center or an application programming interface (API).